 Bosch PS31 2A is a cordless drill that can deliver professional-grade power capacity despite just weighing over two pounds.
 In fact, it has high torque and speed settings that range between 0 to 350 RPM and 0 to 1300 RPM.

 These features are helpful, especially if you’re working on projects with materials like metal, drywall, or wood.

 Besides its compact construction, we liked the DEWALT DCS334B because of its comfortable grip.
-Thanks to this, we could control the cordless jig saw with very little difficulty.
+Thanks to this, I could control the cordless jig saw with very little difficulty.